 In this article:

-From a medical or skincare perspective, “sun damage” usually refers to the effects of sun exposure to the skin’s appearance over a lifetime.
+From a medical or skin care perspective, “sun damage” usually refers to the effects of sun exposure on the skin’s appearance over a lifetime.

 The many signs of sun damage include those that are visible to the eye as well as some effects of actual damage to the internal skin structure that can only be seen through a microscope.